 - So yeah, having a baby at the beach doesn’t always go as planned.
 But here are my tried and true tips for making the beach a bit easier for you:

 This is one of those things that mystified me as a new parent.
 What are they?
 Why do I need them?
 Here’s the deal: your typical cloth or disposable diaper is meant to absorb pee so it gets big and puffy as it gets wet.
 This is no bueno if your kid is trying to move around and play.
 A swim diaper is designed to stay light and comfy when wet and therefore catch poop, not pee.
 Pee just kind of leaks out into the water or onto the sand.
 Yes, if your baby is sitting on your lap in a swim diaper your risk getting peed on.
 It has happened to me many, many times.
-I typically use disposable swim diapers but here are some good cloth ones if that’s what you prefer.
+I typically use a good reusable swim diaper but here are some disposable ones if that’s what you prefer.

 A Diaper-Friendly Swimsuit